netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 - To prevent problems with path ID exhaustion with multi-path applications, see {{path-id-allocation}}:
-  - Servers and clients take care to initialize the connection with sufficiently many path IDs.
+  - Servers and clients should initialize the connection with sufficiently many path IDs.
   - Servers should proactively allocate new path IDs when they run low.
-  - Clients should proactively send PATHS_BLOCKED when path IDs run low, Servers shold accept and react to PATHS_BLOCKED before path IDs are actually exhausted.
+  - Clients should proactively send PATHS_BLOCKED when path IDs run low, Servers should accept and react to PATHS_BLOCKED before path IDs are actually exhausted.